DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>I know Bon Iver gets a lot of love for their collaborations with Taylor Swift and that circle, but IMO at least 50% of this album is pretentious miserable bullshit.
 Ok, maybe &quot;bullshit&quot; is too harsh, but it the organization of this album does not immediatley inspire confidence in otherwise.
 It starts out with an unnecessary disc 1 which has plenty of blank space and a quiet, sad, boring, monotonous tone through most of it.
 Disc 2, which for some reason has 8 songs, picks up the pace a bit and barely sticks the landing emotionally - but only barely so that I didn&#x27;t walk away angry.
 Danielle Haim&#x27;s feature was also a welcome but all too short break from singer Justin Vernon&#x27;s depressing voice.
-Speaking of which it&#x27;s a miracle that they were able to pull out one non-suicide inducing song out of this album with &quot;I&#x27;ll Be There&quot; - that&#x27;s a decent bop I must admit.
+Speaking of which it&#x27;s a miracle that they were able to pull out one non-suicide inducing song out of this album with &quot;I&#x27;ll Be There&quot; - that&#x27;s a decent bop I must admit. <br>
 This was my first and will most likely be my last time listening to Bon Iver.
 I really just don&#x27;t see the appeal. </p>
   </div>